CLeeSpruit/Vivi-Typescript/README.md

 ---

 ## v3 Update:
-Milestone for v3 has started!
-Things to look forward to:
+v3 has been released!
+Some of the new changes:
-- Dynamic loading for child components from the template
+- Dynamic loading for child components from the template, like adding a list of components based off an array
 - Easier loading for child components from the component class
 - Lots of component and template-related bugfixes!
 Yay!
 - Smaller package size!

-Check out progress on the [milestones page](https://github.com/CassandraSpruit/Vivi/milestones).

 ---
 ## Installation and Gettings Started